Skip to main content

 Designed to: Build a connection between working-from-home team members, reduce workplace stress

-As a common activity for in-person teams, remote employees can also enjoy the relaxing and social aspects of a cocktail or mocktail hour online.
-Capable of being hosted on any video-call platform, these informal get-togethers are an excellent way for employees to let off steam and chat with their colleagues about less work-focused topics.
+Remote employees can enjoy the relaxing, social side of a cocktail or mocktail hour online, hosted on any video-call platform.
+These informal get-togethers let employees blow off steam and chat with colleagues about less work-focused topics.

 Duration: 1 hour